My therapeutic approach

 Sometimes we need therapy, and sometimes we actually need community, housing, food, financial stability – I work to provide the unique support needed to each client, including connecting them to referrals, resources, and communities that better match their circumstances and goals.

 The way therapy functions is inherently colonial, capitalistic, and coercive, this includes my role as a qualifying therapist.
-Both with clients and in my professional sphere, I work to be an advocate against violent colonial systems, and in favor of consensual systems of care.
+In this role, I work to be an advocate against violent colonial systems, and in favor of consensual systems of care.